wxWidgets/website/docs/faq/common/index.md

 ### How can I retrieve the path containing my executable?

 This topic is covered in the [installers tutorial](/docs/tutorials/building-installers/).

-<a name="printfstr"></a>

-### Printf(str) works perfectly under Windows but crashes under Unix, why?

-The following code:

-    wxString str;
-    str.Printf(wxT("My string is %s"), wxString("whatever"));

-does **not** work.
-Unfortunately, it may seem to work fine under Windows because of a compiler quirk there but passing a wxString object to a function taking a variable number of arguments such as `Printf()` is undefined behaviour in C++.
-Accordingly, it will simply crash under most platforms but may even "work" on some of them.

-You must use `c_str()` to make the above code work, i.e. write this instead:

-    wxString str;
-    str.Printf(wxT("My string is %s"), wxString("whatever").c_str());

-Note that g++ should give you an error when passing an object to a vararg function like this -- another reason to compile your code with g++ even if you normally use another compiler.

 <a name="makefile"></a>